-5 Ways to Dress Up Your Cockpit
+5 Tips to Dress Up Your Cockpit - Model Airplane News

 2: PHOTO READY

-For an enclosed cockpit, bringing life to the model is as easy as installing a scale pilot bust (this one is from Cajun R/C Specialties) and a simple photo of an instrument panel.
+For an enclosed cockpit, bringing life to the model is as easy as installing a scale pilot bust.
+There are dozens available so pick one that’s appropriate for your aircraft.
+And for something for him to look at, add a simple photograph of an instrument panel.
 Take a photo of a commercial panel, or go on the Web and download an image of one.
 Print out the panel in the size you need on glossy, photo-quality paper.
 Cut the panel to shape, and glue it into place with some spray adhesive!

 3: READY-MADE INSTRUMENT PANELS

-Clockwise from top: this Stuka panel was scratch-built using Hobby Lobby instruments and bezels; a ready-made panel from Aerotech RC Models; an instrument kit from Hobby Express; and a panel for a Hangar 9 Giant Ultimate Bipe from Diamond Custom Panels.
+Ready made instrument panels are available from many sources and they add greatly to the realism of any scale, or sport scale model, kit built or ARF.

 The easiest way to outfit a cockpit is to use commercially available panels and just stick them into place.
 Some manufacturers offer custom-made panels for specific airplanes, but others make generic ones.
 You can trim them to size and make them fit a variety of different models.
-Separate scale instrument dial faces are also available from companies such as J’Tec and Hobby Lobby.
-Use them with scratch-built instrument panels.
+Separate scale instrument dial faces are also available from companies such as iflytailies.com.

 4: COCKPIT INTERIORS